ggcarvalho/ggcarvalho.github.io/content/posts/montecarlo.md

 <a href="/img/posts/montecarlo/end_hist.png" target="_blank"><img src="/img/posts/montecarlo/end_hist.png"  alt="Sharpen" style="width:50%; margin:1%"></a>
 </div>

+We can see that the histogram above is in accordance with the depiction of every simulated path.

 Finally, let's take a look at the option’s end-of-period (maturity) inner values.

 <div style= "text-align:center">